JoshuaKGoldberg/Goldblog/content/blog/full-time-open-source/index.md

 They might review filed requests (often in the form of GitHub issues) and submitted code contributions ("pull requests") from other developers who happen to use the project.

 Other times that's on a bigger project with multiple other maintainers.
-Maintainers of those projects have to coordinate releases, steer the project in the right direction, and generally do documentation and publicity work to make the project appealing to the mass audience using it.
+Maintainers of those projects have to coordinate releases, steer the project in the right direction, and generally do documentation and developer support work for the project.

 ### Why fund me?